Cyfrin/Updraft/courses/formal-verification/1-horse-store/71-section-1-horsestore-recap/+page.md

 ### The Stack, Memory and Storage

-We learnt how the stack, memory and storage work and how they interact with eachother.
+We learnt how the stack, memory and storage work and how they interact with each other.

 - Memory is temporary, this is the space in which we interact with data, this is cleared after execution
 - Storage is permanent and data here will persist after execution.